Fed-CBS: A Heterogeneity-Aware Client Sampling Mechanism for Federated Learning via Class-Imbalance Reduction: Privacy Protection in the framework

-By the definitions of $\{\bm{\alpha_i}\}$, we define the following matrix $A_{\alpha}$
+By the definitions of $\{\bm{\alpha_i}\}$, we define the following matrix $\mA_{\alpha}$

-By the definitions of $S$, we have
+By the definitions of $\mS$, we have

-To derive the exact values of $\{\bm{\alpha_i}\}$ based on $ S$, we need to solve the problem \ref{StoA}.
-However, given $ S$, the $ A_{\alpha}$ which satisfies $ S= A_{\alpha}\cdot A^\intercal_{\alpha}$ is not unique.
-If $\bar{ A}_{\alpha}$ is a solution to the problem \ref{StoA}, then for any orthogonal matrix $ Q$ \textit{i.e.} $ Q\cdot Q^\intercal = I$ where the $ I$ is the identity matrix, the new matrix $\bar{ A}_{\alpha} \cdot Q$ is also solution to the problem \ref{StoA}.
+To derive the exact values of $\{\bm{\alpha_i}\}$ based on $\mS$, we need to solve the problem \ref{StoA}.
+However, given $\mS$, the $\mA_{\alpha}$ which satisfies $\mS= \mA_{\alpha}\cdot \mA^\intercal_{\alpha}$ is not unique.
+If $\bar{\mA}_{\alpha}$ is a solution to the problem \ref{StoA}, then for any orthogonal matrix $\mQ$ \textit{i.e.} $\mQ\cdot \mQ^\intercal = \mI$ where the $\mI$ is the identity matrix, the new matrix $\bar{\mA}_{\alpha} \cdot \mQ$ is also solution to the problem \ref{StoA}.
 This is because

-Hence, the $ A_{\alpha}$ which satisfies $ S= A_{\alpha}\cdot A^\intercal_{\alpha}$ is not unique and we finish our proof. \end{proof} To understand the Theorem \ref{theoremprivacy}, we provide the following example.
-If we conduct the following permutation on the columns of $ A_\alpha$, we can derive a new matrix $\bar{ A}_\alpha$.
+Hence, the $\mA_{\alpha}$ which satisfies $\mS= \mA_{\alpha}\cdot \mA^\intercal_{\alpha}$ is not unique and we finish our proof. \end{proof} To understand the Theorem \ref{theoremprivacy}, we provide the following example.
+We can conduct the following permutation on the columns of $\mA_\alpha$ (\textit{i.e.} moving the first column to the place before the last column), we can derive a new matrix $\bar{\mA}_\alpha$.

-We can find that $\bar{ A}_\alpha$ also satisfies $ S= \bar{ A}_{\alpha}\cdot \bar{ A}^\intercal_{\alpha}$.
-Actually, there are also many other permutations which can derive the solutions to the problem \ref{StoA}.
+We can find that $\bar{\mA}_\alpha$ also satisfies $\mS= \bar{\mA}_{\alpha}\cdot \bar{\mA}^\intercal_{\alpha}$.
+Actually, there are also many other permutations that can derive the solutions to the problem \ref{StoA}.
 Hence, in our framework shown in \ref{FHE}, the selector can not estimate the exact label distribution of the clients.